aetas-github-training/github-training-course-information/GitHub Training Exercises.md

 1) Make sure private is checked

 2) Name the repo, “lastname-test-repo”

+	-Use your lastname

 3) Follow proper nomenclature when naming your repo

 	-Lower case

 	-No spaces (use “-”)

 4) Make Sure to Initialize with Readme